-Welcome to the 2009-2010 school year in Charlotte-Mecklenburg Schools, where we are committed to educating every child well.

-Safe and orderly schools are an essential element in educating all students.
-Every student needs to behave thoughtfully, responsibly and ethically so that all students can learn.
+Welcome to the 2010-2011 school year in Charlotte-Mecklenburg Schools.
+We are committed to educating every child well.
+We also recognize that safe and orderly schools are essential.
+For schools to function effectively, every student needs to behave thoughtfully, responsibly and ethically.

-The attached student handbook, Student Rights, Responsibilities and Character Development - Code of Student Conduct, describes in specific language what we expect from each student.
+The attached student handbook, Student Rights, Responsibilities and Character Development - Code of Student Conduct, describes specifically what we expect from each student.
 As you will see when you read it, we also ask that parents and students sign a form indicating they have read and understand the handbook.

-Parents and the community, as well as students, are key partners in keeping CMS schools safe and orderly.
+Parents, students and the community are key partners in keeping CMS schools safe and orderly.
 Please join us in educating children and in impressing upon them the value of good citizenship in school.
-As parents, you are your child's first and best teachers - and in that role, you can help us create an environment of respect, civility and order in every school.
+As parents, you are your child's first and best teachers - and we need your support to create an environment of respect, civility and order in every school.
 If you have any questions about the Code of Student Conduct, please call or e-mail your child's school principal.

 At CMS, increasing student achievement is our top goal.
-This code of conduct helps us create an atmosphere where learning can take place, and I hope you will support us in this effort.
+This code of conduct helps us create an atmosphere where learning can take place, and I hope you will support this effort.
 Thank you.